gmfmi/searchinGhost/README.md

 ## Contribute

 Any contribution is more than welcome!
-If you found a bug feel free to post an issue or a PR.
+If you found a bug or would like to improve the code, please feel free to create an issue or a PR.

-Note that all the code update must be done under the `src` directory.
+All the code updates must be done under the `src` directory.

 To build the project by yourself, run: